hgtonight/vanilladocs/docs/theming/index.html.md

 ### Cloud upgrade considerations

-If you're considering moving to one of the lower cloud plans in the future, we recommend limiting your modifications to the default.master.tpl view and CSS overrides.
+If you're considering moving to one of our cloud plans in the future, we recommend limiting your modifications to the default.master.tpl view and CSS overrides.
 That will allow a smooth transition without any customization services being required.